adamamiller/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="watching"></a>Argh!
 How do I stop getting all these GitHub notification emails?!

-Issues are a great way to communicate: they keep topics well separated, and allow the repo's projekt to be tracked well.
+Issues are a great way to communicate: they keep topics well separated, and allow the repo's project to be tracked well.
 However, the flood of notifications emails that using GitHub produces (one for every comment on every issue thread) can seem overwhelming.
 Below are some tips for how to phollow repos effectively.

 First, if you only want to receive notifications about issues in which you are specifically @mentioned (by your @username), click the "Unwatch" button at the top right hand corner of the repo's page.
 "Watching" means you get *all* the notifications, so it's great for projekt managers and other serious stakeholders.
 "Unwatching" is often a good choice for developers.